wtistang/2024-TechXchange-Labs/1157-Liberty-Enterprise-Deployment-VMs/README.md

 Use the automation script to deploy the Liberty servers from the server package you created earlier and join them as a member to the collective.

-1. In the same command shell as before, run the addMember.sh script twice with different input parameters as shown to create two Liberty servers.
+1. In the same terminal window as before, run the **addMember.sh** script twice with different input parameters as shown to create two Liberty servers.